Sustainable Living Actions

 - Ventilate bathrooms and kitchens to outside, to remove steam - dry air is easier and cheaper to warm than wet air, and you reduce mould too.
 Modern extract fans are power-efficient and bathroom fans can be run on delayed auto-switch off.

-For many more possible actions, and details of how to select small investments in equipment or materials that will pay for themselves (such as where to spend first on home insulation) see our Energy learning guide, You have to be registered in a member city or district first, or be an individual subscriber in non-member districts, which supplies you with a password.
-The one password covers all the topics.
+For many more possible actions, and details of how to select small investments in equipment or materials that will pay for themselves (such as where to spend first on home insulation) see our Energy learning guide.

 Eco-building is designing for sustainability